Lola Flash: Equipment and methodology

-Flash began taking photographs using a Minox and then in high school she began shooting with a 35mm Yashica.
+Flash began taking photographs using a Minox and then in high school they began shooting with a 35mm Yashica.

 Flash initially became known for using the cross-color technique of photography, which inverts colors.

-Flash currently uses a Toyo-view camera using the 4×5 film format.
+Flash currently uses a Toyo-view camera using the 4×5 film format and most recently works with a Fuji GFX100 camera.

 Personal life

-Flash lives and works in New York City.
-In addition to photography, Flash teaches visual arts and English Language Arts at a high school in Brooklyn.
+Flash lives and works in Kips Bay, Manhattan.
+In addition to photography, Flash was a visual arts and English Language Arts teacher at the Williamsburg High School of Art and Technology, and has recently retired.